Water-Melon/Melang/docs/lib/sys.md

 Input:

-- path - a directory path in file system.
+- `path` - a directory path in file system.
-- mode - an optional argument.
-It's an integer indicating directory priorities, such as 0755.
+- `mode` - an optional argument.
+It's an integer indicating directory priorities, such as `0755`.

 Return value:

-- *true* on success, otherwise *false*.
+- `true` on success, otherwise `false`.

 Example: